microbiomedata/docs/content/home/src/reference/software_development.md

 For our public-facing deployed applications (namely, `nmdc-server` and `nmdc-runtime`) we have a monthly release cadence.
 Since both of these applications rely on the schema and need to use the same schema version, we also take nmdc-schema into account in the monthly releases.
 The overall process is:

-- During normal development of `nmdc-server` and `nmdc-runtime`, as changes are merged into the `main` branch they are deployed automatically to our dev environment
+- During normal development of `nmdc-server` and `nmdc-runtime`, changes merged into the `main` branch are automatically deployed to our dev environment.
 - Approximately a week before the target release date, we ensure that a new version of `nmdc-schema` has been released and that both `nmdc-runtime` and `nmdc-server` depend upon that version of `nmdc-schema`.
 During this week, we test the applications in the dev environment and are more selective about which changes we merge into those repositories' `main` branches.
 - On the release day, we create [GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) with associated [semantic version](https://semver.org/) tags (e.g., `v2.0.3`) from the `main` branches of both `nmdc-server` and `nmdc-runtime`.
 This triggers a deployment of the code from those tags to the production environment.